-On the staff of WBNG, Local 32035 of The News Guild-Communications Workers of America, AFL-CIO, CLC, are:
+The staff of WBNG, Local 32035 of The News Guild-Communications Workers of America, AFL-CIO, CLC, are:

 Brief biographies of some of the staff follow:

-Prior to his arrival at WBNG, Cet was a chief negotiator for several area union construction collective bargaining agreements in Alabama with LIUNA (1995-1997) and was the International Brotherhood of Teamster representative for the State of Maryland (Correction Officers) collective bargaining agreement (1997).
+Prior to his arrival at WBNG, Cet was a chief negotiator for several area union construction collective bargaining agreements in Alabama with LIUNA (1995-1997) and was the IBT representative for the State of Maryland (Correction Officers) collective bargaining agreement (1997).

 Rick Ehrmann, a member of WBNG staff since April 1998, has been a labor activist in the Washington and Baltimore areas since 1973.
 He has served as an organizer, administrative organizer, and vice president of District 1199E Hospital and Health Care Employees, SEIU, and as lead organizer for Teamsters Local 311.
 Ehrmann led organizing campaigns at Capitol Hill Hospital, National Rehabilitation Hospital, Harbor Hospital, DC Commission of Public Health, and DC Commission on Mental Health Services.
-He served as chief negotiator at Georgetown University, Georgetown University Hospital, Maryland General Hospital, Capitol Hill Hospital, numerous nursing homes, George Meany Center, Working for America Institute, staff of the International Union of Electronic Workers, and, in the public sector, health professionals employed by the DC Mental Health Services and Public Health Commissions.
+He served as chief negotiator at Georgetown University, Georgetown University Hospital, Maryland General Hospital, Capitol Hill Hospital, numerous nursing homes, George Meany Center, Working for America Institute, for staff of the International Union of Electronic Workers, and, in the public sector, for health professionals employed by the DC Mental Health Services and Public Health Commissions.
 Ehrmann also served the labor movement as Maryland statehouse lobbyist in Annapolis, and as a longtime delegate to the Baltimore and Metropolitan Washington Councils, AFL- CIO.

 Rick is the local representative for the American Nurses Association and National Association of Social Workers.
 Rick has also been primary representative for the Washington Post since 2002.

-Paul was hired as a Local Representative at WBNG in 2001 and has been the primary representative for the Local’s second largest unit – Bloomberg-BNA.
-In addition to Bloomberg-BNA, Paul helped organize the Local’s fourth largest unit and bargained the first contract at Radio Free Asia.
+Paul was hired as a local representative at WBNG in 2001 and has been the primary representative for the local’s second largest unit, Bloomberg-BNA.
+In addition to Bloomberg-BNA, Paul helped organize the local’s fourth-largest unit and bargained the first contract at Radio Free Asia.
 Paul’s other units include Agence France-Presse, the Bloomberg-BNA Correspondents, Catholic News Service and Casa de Maryland.